 Michael: Would you mind if I tried your new guitar?

 Lori: Sure, knock yourself out!

-Google is not a perfect corpus by a long shot, but it is a fantastic tool for doing quick’n’dirty research into meaning and usage.
+Google is not a perfect corpus by a long shot, but it is a fantastic tool for doing quick’n’dirty research on the meaning and usage of English idioms.
+The same searches also work for slang expressions, and even acronyms and abbreviations.
 I highly recommend that you spend a few minutes reading the Google search help file so that you can take full advantage of this wonderful tool.

-I use the trick I’ve shown you today all the time; in fact, Google is my number one reference tool for double-checking my native-speaker intuition.
-This is just one of several tips that I’ll be sharing with you over the coming weeks.
-I hope you find it useful.
+I use the search trick I’ve shown you today all the time; in fact, Google is my number one reference tool for double-checking my native-speaker intuition about how idioms are used and what they mean.

 Why is it important to look up the meaning of English idioms?
 Well, idiomatic expressions are notoriously difficult for English learners, because they rarely make sense if you translate them word-for-word into your own language.
 For example, the idiom “to wing it” has nothing to do with birds or flying.
 It means “to improvise.”
 That’s why it’s important to know how to find the meaning of English idioms that you don’t know.
 With just a little practice of the search tricks above, you can find the meaning of any English idiom that you come across.